Trylz/KronosRenderer/README.md

 This repository contains the initial source code of:
 - The CPU raytracer's integrators
-- The DirectX 12 renderer
+- The DirectX 12 renderer as well as the realtime effects used.

 ![Dragon scene](docs/gallery/DragonScene.png?raw=true "DragonScene")
 ![Editor](Editor.png?raw=true "Editor")